 Fact Sheet - Timeframes and extensions for deciding access applications under the GIPA Act

 This fact sheet is intended to assist applicants and agencies in understanding the requirements of section 57 of the Government Information (Public Access) Act 2009 (GIPA Act).
-It provides guidance on the timeframes for deciding access applications, including circumstances in which extensions may be required or sought, and other special conditions that may extend the decision making period.

 The object of the GIPA Act is to open government information to the public.
 The GIPA Act provides a legally enforceable right to members of the public to access government information.